apache/couchdb/share/doc/src/api/database/bulk-api.rst

   Returns a JSON structure of all of the documents in a given database.
-  The information is returned as a JSON structure containing meta information about the return structure, and the list documents and basic contents, consisting the ID, revision and key.
-The key is generated from the document ID.
+  The information is returned as a JSON structure containing meta information about the return structure, including a list of all documents and basic contents, consisting the ID, revision and key.
+The key is the from the document's ``_id``.

   :param db: Database name
   :<header Accept: - :mimetype:`application/json`